bwindsor/china-orienteering-tour-website/_i18n/en/info.md

 ## Orienteering
 Orienteering in China is less developed than in Europe.
 A fair amount of the terrain is likely to be parkland, generally in or close to Nanjing.
-The parks will generally be quite interesting, with lots of them being semi-forested and having plenty of paths.
-In the past we also orienteered in an orange orchard, a beautiful bamboo forest, as well as some less beautiful forests.
+The parks will generally be quite interesting, with lots of them being semi-forested and having complex path networks.
+In the past we also orienteered in an orange orchard, a beautiful bamboo forest, as well as some slightly less beautiful forests.
 The terrain won't be up to Scandinavian standards, but it can be challenging and certainly different to what we are used to.

 There will also be some sessions with younger Chinese orienteers (probably aged 10-12), where you will pair up with them and help them round the course.
 Some of them won't speak a word of English, so get practising your miming skills!